Louise du Pierry: Life

 In 1789, she became the first female professor at the Sorbonne university in Paris as the leader of the Cours d’astronomie ouvert pour les dames et mis à leur portée for female students.
 It was the first class geared towards women.
-The course was a huge success, despite many student fearing at first the subject matter would be too difficult for women.
+The course was a huge success, despite many students initially fearing the subject matter would be too difficult for women.

 She published many works involving the collection of astronomical data.
 These works include: